semencov/tailwindcss-font-inter/README.md

     font-feature-settings: 'calt' 1, 'kern' 1;
 }

-/* This is a custom class defuned in config */ .font-inter .font-feature-numeric, .font-inter.font-feature-numeric {
+/* This is a custom class defined in config */ .font-inter .font-feature-numeric, .font-inter.font-feature-numeric {
     font-feature-settings: 'tnum' 1, 'salt' 1, 'ss02' 1;